jonahkaplan1/jonahkaplan1.github.io/pages/mask_cv.md

 The project at its basis is the process of gathering data, training a deep learning CV model, and deploying said model in order to categorize mask usage in my neighborhood (Panhandle, San Francisco).
 This project solves for gathering images of pedestrians (people walking down a sidewalk) used both in the binary classification model and later for developing daily mask usage data.
 I used my [Raspberry Pi](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/), the [camera module V2](https://www.raspberrypi.org/products/camera-module-v2/), and a [DSLR](https://www.nikonusa.com/en/nikon-products/product-archive/dslr-cameras/d3300.html) to gather images.

-The project highly leverages [pyimagesearch](http://pyimagesearch.com/) models and code throughout the project.
+I highly leverage [pyimagesearch](http://pyimagesearch.com/) models and code throughout the project.
 A large amount of the code for person detection, face detection, and Raspberry Pi controls are attributed to them.

 <div style="text-align:center"><img src="https://i.imgur.com/3upxYOI.jpg" /></div>

 ## Privacy
-In any computer vision project privacy is important, let alone one which captures images of people without their direct consent.
+In any computer vision project privacy is important, let alone one which captures images of people.
 For that reason the following steps were taken to protect peoples' privacy:
 * All images/videos available in the [github repo](https://github.com/jonahkaplan1/face_mask_detection) are either directly from google or of me
 * All images/video used for training data are classified, processed, then deleted.
 Only images of solely faces are used for training.
 Once training is complete, images were deleted
 * All images/video used to generate mask usage data are processed to aggregate daily numbers (Ex: 5/20/20, 60% with mask, 40% without) then deleted directly after.
 No images are held for more than 24 hours on any machines or SD cards used in the project